AG7GN/fe-pi/README.md

 	  type pulse
 	  device "fepi-playback-right"
 	}
+	pcm.system-audio-playback {
+	  type pulse
+	  device "system-audio-playback"
+	}

-### 2.6 Modify `/etc/pulse/default.pa`
+### 2.5 Modify `/etc/pulse/default.pa`

 The changes to this file will set up the Fe-Pi left and right channels and tell `pulseaudio` to use the NULL audio source (no input audio) and the Pi's built-in sound card for the audio sink (output) by default.

-We will use environment variables __PULSE_SOURCE__ and __PULSE_SINK__ when starting Fldigi so that it uses the Fe-Pi audio interface instead of NULL/built-in-audio-card.
+We will use environment variables __PULSE_SOURCE__ and __PULSE_SINK__ when starting Fldigi so that it'll use the Fe-Pi audio interface instead of NULL/built-in-audio-card.

-Likewise, we'll specify the left and right virtual interfaces we create in __default.pa__ below, in __direwolf.conf__ to point direwolf to the correct radio.
+Likewise, we'll specify the left and right virtual interfaces we create in __default.pa__ below in __direwolf.conf__ to point direwolf to the correct radio by referencing the virtual ALSA devices we created in the previous step.

+Finally, we'll create the virtual interface `system-audio-playback` for use within Fldigi for alerts, notifications, and audio monitoring.

 As sudo, make a backup of `/etc/pulse/default.pa`:

 	cd /etc/pulse
 	sudo cp default.pa default.pa.original

-As sudo, edit /etc/pulse/default.pa so it looks like the following.
+As sudo, edit `/etc/pulse/default.pa` so it looks like the following:

 	#!/usr/bin/pulseaudio -nF
 	#